SheryllD/Project_SQL_Database/readme.md

 - Insights

 ### 4. Data Visualisations
-- Description of visualisation tools used
+- Description of our visualisation tools used
 - Key graphs and insights

 ### 5. Conclusion and Insights